mmwira1708/myvalidation/README.md

 Join this gitHub or simply contact me at mmwira1708@gmail.com to make this js better.

 ### ~ Revisions History ~ ###

+#### v.1.3.0 (November 1st, 2019) ####
+- Add trim to input text and textarea
+- Add feature: disallowed text. for example the input field will throw error when "lorem ipsum dolor" typed
+- Add feature: exact text. for example the input field will throw error when "john cena" not typed
+- Add feature: combo number and letter. the field must be consist of both number and letter

 #### v.1.2.0 (August 21th, 2016) ####
 - Bug revision: remove doubel error notif for allowed char and min-max char
 - Add feature: hack for opera css: in .css file